Graham Crabb: Biography

 Crabb is a founder member of Pop Will Eat Itself.
-He, and Clint Mansell were the main songwriters.
-Drummer until the release of Box Frenzy in 1987, after which he became vocalist and co-frontman with Mansell.
+He and Clint Mansell were the main songwriters.
+Crabb was also the drummer until the release of Box Frenzy in 1987, after which he became vocalist and co-frontman with Mansell.
 He worked with PWEI until 1995, and then formed Golden Claw Musics.

 Golden Claw Musics

 Golden Claw Musics was the main musical project of Crabb after he left Pop Will Eat Itself in 1995.
-In 1993, he remixed Pop Will Eat Itself's "Get the Girl, Kill the Baddies" as a B-side called "Part Man Part Machine", prompting him to release more of his ambient material.
-A remix of Pop Will Eat Itself's song "Cape Connection" was released on the limited 2CD edition of the album, Two Fingers, My Friends!.
+In 1993, he remixed Pop Will Eat Itself's "Get the Girl!
+Kill the Baddies!" as a B-side called "Part Man Part Machine", prompting him to release more of his ambient material.
+A remix of Pop Will Eat Itself's song "Cape Connection" was released on the limited 2CD edition of the album Two Fingers, My Friends!.
 Crabb released the album All Blue Review, as well as an accompanying single for "Digging the Dancing Weed", with Eno engineer Marcus Dravs on Infectious Records in July 1994.
 Despite Crabb leaving PWEI to focus on Golden Claw Musics, they have not released any more material to date.